Dynamic effective mass of granular media and the attenuation of structure-borne sound: Properties of

 \subsection{Continuum Models}

-On a semi-quantitative level, we may understand the general features of our experimental results, such as those in Figures \ref{F_a_m} and \ref{repro}, in terms of two over-simplified continuum models whose main purpose will be to allow us to deduce approximate parameter values from our data.
+On a semi-quantitative level, we may understand the general features of our experimental results, such as those in Figures \ref{F_a_m} and \ref{repro}, in terms of two over-simplified continuum models whose main purpose will be to allow us to deduce approximate parameter values from our data.\\

 {\bf Model I:} The granular medium is considered to be a lossy fluid, with negligible viscous effects at the walls; that is, the viscous skin depth \cite{landau} $\delta = \sqrt{2 \eta/(\rho \omega)}$ is small compared to the radius of the cup, $a$.
 Here, $\eta$ is the viscosity of the fluid; $\rho$ is the density.
-The effective mass is simply \beq{fluid1} \tilde{M}(\omega) =\pi a^2 \rho \tan(qL)/q\:\:\:, \end{equation} where $L$ is the height of the fluid column, $K= K_0[1-i \omega \tau]$ is the (lossy) bulk modulus of the fluid, and $q = \omega \sqrt{\rho/K} $ is the wave vector in the fluid.
+The effective mass is simply \beq{fluid1} \tilde{M}(\omega) = M_0 \tan(qL)/(qL)\:\:\:, \end{equation} where $L$ is the height of the fluid column, $q = \omega \sqrt{\rho/K} $ is the wave vector in the fluid in terms of a (lossy) bulk modulus, $K= K_0[1-i \omega \tau]$. $M_0 = \pi a^2 L \rho$ is the static mass in the cup.
 This model presupposes that 100\% of $\tilde{M}(\omega)$ is supported by the bottom surface of the cup.
 For ``small enough" values of the damping parameter, $\tau$, resonance peaks, as seen in Figure \ref{model}a, occur when $qL$ equals odd multiples of $\pi/2$ i.e. L equals odd multiples of 1/4 wavelength: $L = \lambda/4, 3\lambda/4, 5\lambda/4. \cdots$ These sharp resonances are examples of $f_g$, the resonances within the granular medium/liquid.
 The values of $K_0$ and $\tau$ are chosen to mimic the observed frequency position and resonance width, respectively, in the experiments.
-There is a second resonance in Figure \ref{model}a around 4500 Hz, but the width of that resonance is nines times as large as the first one, so it is scarcely visible in the plot.
+There is a second resonance in Figure \ref{model}a around 4500 (Hz), but the width of that resonance is nines times as large as the first one, so it is scarcely visible in the plot.

-We emphasize that this last feature, the resonance frequencies being in the ration 1:3:5:7 ..., is an artifact of three assumptions in Model I: (a) There is no shear rigidity or shear viscosity in the material. (b) The sound speed is constant throughout the sample. (c) The attenuation parameter, $\tau$, is negligibly small.
-We shall see that all of these assumptions are violated under the conditions of our experiments on real granular media.
+We emphasize that this last feature, the resonance frequencies being in the ratio 1:3:5:7 ..., is an artifact of three assumptions in Model I: (a) There is no shear rigidity or shear viscosity in the material. (b) The sound speed is constant throughout the sample. (c) The attenuation parameter, $\tau$, is small.
+We shall see that all of these assumptions are violated, strictly speaking, under the conditions of our experiments on real granular media.\\